 Check Customer Ratings and Reviews

-Business review sites like the Better Business Bureau (BBB) and third-party platforms such as TrustRadius provide valuable insights into each company’s reputation.
-Word of mouth remains one of the best ways to separate reliable car haulers from the rest, so rule out companies with consistent complaints or negative reviews.
+Business review sites like the Better Business Bureau (BBB) and third-party platforms such as Trustpilot provide valuable insights into each company's reputation, helping you choose a reliable car shipping service.

 Verify Their Motor Carrier Number

-The United States Department of Transportation (USDOT) requires car carriers to display an eight-digit USDOT number to legally transport goods across state lines.
-Legitimate companies will list this number on their website and provide it upon request.
+The United States Department of Transportation (USDOT) requires car carriers to display an eight-digit USDOT number to transport goods across state lines legally.
+Legitimate companies list this number on their website and provide it upon request.

 Car transporters must also have a Motor Carrier (MC) number, issued by the Federal Motor Carrier Safety Administration (FMCSA).
 You can use the MC number to check a company's operating status, inspection history, and contact details.

-Always verify these numbers through the USDOT’s online records on the FMCSA website.
-The site provides easy access to safety-related information, you only need the company’s MC number, USDOT number, or name.
+Always verify these numbers using the USDOT's Company Snapshot function on the FMCSA website.
+The site provides easy access to safety-related information; you only need the company's MC number, USDOT number, or name.

 Choose Companies That Perform Complete Car Inspections

 Your car hauler should have a clear policy for inspecting vehicles before loading and after unloading.
-Drivers should inspect both the exterior and interior for preexisting damage before pickup and upon delivery.
+Drivers should inspect both the exterior and interior for damage at pickup and upon delivery.

-Your vehicle’s condition must be recorded on the Bill of Lading (BoL).
-Review this document carefully before signing, and ensure that both you and the driver sign it.
+Your vehicle's condition must be recorded on the Bill of Lading (BoL).
+Review this document for accuracy before signing.
 Keep a copy for your records in case damage is discovered after delivery.

 The USDOT also requires drivers to have a key for every lock on your vehicle.
-If you don’t have spare keys, make sure to have some ready before the scheduled pickup.
+If you don't currently have spare keys, be sure to get them before the scheduled pickup.

-If you can’t be present during inspection, send someone you trust and brief them on your vehicle’s condition and the inspection process.
-Both signatures, yours (or your representative’s) and the driver’s, are required at pickup and delivery.
+If you can't be present during inspection, send someone you trust and brief them on your vehicle's condition and the inspection process.
+Your signature (or your representative's) and the driver's are required at pickup and delivery.

 Learn About Insurance Coverage and Cancellation Policies

-You should also review the transporter’s cancellation policy.
-Ask about deadlines, penalties, and any fees tied to rescheduling.
+Also, be sure to review the transporter's cancellation policy.
+Ask about deadlines, penalties, and fees tied to rescheduling.
 Some carriers charge for short-notice cancellations, while others may allow free rescheduling.
 Always get these details in writing.

 Inquire About Car Transport Tracking